pitrov/docs.erisindustries.com/tutorials/keyexporting.md

 # Other commands

-Both require ADDR to be in running keys container.
+Both require ADDR to be in a running keys container.

 ## Get pubkey